Why Is Salvation For Free?

 Salvation is free because God wanted you saved, redeemed, restored, and loved through His grace in Jesus Christ.

 The Bible answers these questions with depth, clarity, and overwhelming love.
 Salvation is free not because sin is small, but because God is immeasurably great.
+To explore more deeply the significance of this doctrine, read our full teaching on the importance of salvation in the Bible.
 It is free because someone else paid the full price.

 1. Salvation Is Free Because Humans Cannot Earn It